clojure-finance/cim-website/content/md/pages/team.md

         <img class="team-member-pfp" src="/img/team-members-pic/Fan-Rongshuo.JPG"/>
         <h3 class="team-member-name">David Fan Rongshuo</h3>
         <h2 class="team-member-position">Senior Investment Manager</h2>
-        <p class="team-member-description">Hi everyone, I’m David Fan Rongshuo.
-As a senior portfolio manager in CIM, I’m currently a year 2 Fintech student.
-I’m interested in both traditional and quantitative trading.
-I’m into macro trading, taking macro events and companies’ announcement into consideration.
-Besides, I’m also interested in momentum trading as well, seeking the optimal moment to “get on the boat” and “get off at the proper time”.</p>
+        <p class="team-member-description">David Fan Rongshuo is a senior portfolio manager in CIM, he is currently a year 2 Fintech student.
+David is interested in both traditional and quantitative trading.
+He's into macro trading, taking macro events and companies’ announcement into consideration.
+Besides, David is also interested in momentum trading as well, seeking the optimal moment to “get on the boat” and “get off at the proper time”. </p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">
         <img class="team-member-pfp" src="/img/team-members-pic/Li-Chengpu.jpg"/>
         <h3 class="team-member-name">Leo Li</h3>
         <h2 class="team-member-position">Senior Investment Manager</h2>
-        <p class="team-member-description">Hello Everyone, I am Li Chengpu, you can call me Leo.
-I am a year 2 student from Quantitative Finance and quite interested in using the knowledge of computer science, like programming, to design a better investment strategies.
-Also, I like Macroeconomics and always do Macro analysis.
-Nice to meet you all!</p>
+        <p class="team-member-description">Li Chengpu is a year 2 student from BSc(QFin), also with a double major in Computer Science.
+Chengpu currently serves as a senior portfolio manager at CIM, and also a part of the Data Analysis Team.
+Chengpu focuses on the equity research and investment in US and China Telecommunication Industry.
+Joining in CIM, he hopes to learn how to design a better investment strategies based on the big data analysis through programming.
+Chengpu regards CIM as an valuable place for him to improve his investment skills and market senses. </p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">